Community Use of Schools Grant

 Recognized Non-Profit Organizations Rental Fees

 While the Ministry’s Community Use of Schools and Priority Schools initiatives are in place subsidized rental fees apply, should these initiatives end regular rates apply: NFP Rental Fees

-To verify non-profit status a Registered Charitable Status Number or copy of the organizations Letters Patent is required.
+To verify non-profit status a Registered Charitable Status Number or copy of the organizations Letters Patent or Articles of Incorporation is required.

 Not a Recognized Non-Profit Organization?